Monte Paschi's former finance chief held in Italy

 Last week, the lender put losses stemming from three derivatives trades at 730 million euros and said it may have to restate previous accounts.

-One of the structured finance transactions under scrutiny is a complex 2009 trade between Monte dei Paschi and Japanese bank Nomura (8604.T), known as "Alexandria".
+One of the structured finance transactions under scrutiny is a complex 2009 trade between Monte dei Paschi and Japanese bank Nomura, known as "Alexandria".

 The bank's new management says Monte dei Paschi's board never reviewed the trade for approval, and its true nature only came to light in October last year after a secret contract was found in a safe.